lmullen/jsr/_source/issues/vol16/slaven.markdown

 year: 2014
 ...

-Apocalypse South examines the various rhetorical applications of apocalypse in the works of William Faulkner, Richard Wright, Randall Kenan, and Dorothy Allison.
-By focusing on apocalyptic rhetoric, Hoefer recovers the concept of apocalypse as a prevalent yet often neglected southern idiom.
+*Apocalypse South* examines the various rhetorical applications of apocalypse in the works of William Faulkner, Richard Wright, Randall Kenan, and Dorothy Allison.
+By focusing on apocalyptic *rhetoric*, Hoefer recovers the concept of apocalypse as a prevalent yet often neglected southern idiom.
 Toward that end, the author brings a fresh perspective to works whose form and content we might not otherwise have considered